open-contracting/standard/standard/standard.md

 ##Credits

-The Open Contracting Data Standard project is a collaboration of the [Open Contracting Partnership](http://www.open-contracting.org/home-v1) and the [World Wide Web Foundation (Web Foundation)](http://www.webfoundation.org), supported by a grant from [Omidyar Network](http://www.omidyar.com/) and the [World Bank](http://www.worldbank.org), with [Aptivate](http://www.aptivate.org) as the lead technical partner to the project.
+The Open Contracting Data Standard project is a collaboration of the [Open Contracting Partnership](http://www.open-contracting.org/) and the [World Wide Web Foundation (Web Foundation)](http://www.webfoundation.org), supported by a grant from [Omidyar Network](http://www.omidyar.com/) and the [World Bank](http://www.worldbank.org).

 The development of this draft has been led by Sarah Bird ([Aptivate](http://www.aptivate.org)), with contributions from Tim Davies (Web Foundation) and Ana Brandusescu.
 Coordinators of the research leading towards this standard include: Michael Roberts, Lindsey Marchessault, Marcela Rozo and Steven Davenport.